 - Dress neatly and/or professionally.

-- Be prepared to inform the U.S. Consulate official about your educational goals.
-Why you choose to study English in the United States.
+- Be prepared to inform the U.S. Consulate official about your educational goals: Why you choose to study English in the United States.

 Make sure that all of your paperwork needed for the interview is well organized.
 Group all appropriate papers together, such as: (1) UWM documents, (2) financial documents, and (3) all documents stating your ties to your home country.

 Education USA, developed by the U.S. Department of State, is a helpful resource for all international students looking to study in the United States.
-Advising centers can be found in over 170 countries and many advisors have first-hand experience studying in the United States.
+Advising centers can be found in over 170 countries and many advisers have first-hand experience studying in the United States.